Ranking: Oscar Best Picture Winners Since 2000

 6. SPOTLIGHT (2015, Tom McCarthy)

 Spotlight is a classic procedural.
 This is a spellbinding, fascinating look at the Boston Globe’s investigation into priest molestation in the early 2000s.
-This is the best movie about journalism since All the President’s Men (1976).
+It is the best movie about journalism since All the President’s Men (1976).

 What Should Have Won: Mad Max: Fury Road